jonifreeman/ajatusasana.fi/en/me.markdown

 productive does not require existential anguish or anxiety.
 I can be creative without stress if I stay true to my bodily sensations and emotions, that are telling me important things about my environment.
-I can create even if I never become a mother.
+I can create life even if I never become a mother.
 Understanding this meant the critical examination and use of theoretical concepts, and embodied experiential knowledge–finding my own rhythm of life.
 My holistic science-and yoga-based life consultancy service combines scientific